Virtual reality: 2010–present

 In 2010, Palmer Luckey designed the first prototype of the Oculus Rift.
 This prototype, built on a shell of another virtual reality headset, was only capable of rotational tracking.
 However, it boasted a 90-degree field of vision that was previously unseen in the consumer market at the time.
 Luckey eliminated distortion issues arising from the type of lens used to create the wide field of vision using software that pre-distorted the rendered image in real-time.
 This initial design would later serve as a basis from which the later designs came.
-In 2012, the Rift is presented for the first time at the E3 video game trade show by John Carmack.
+In 2012, the Rift was presented for the first time at the E3 video game trade show by John Carmack.
 In 2014, Facebook (later Meta) purchased Oculus VR for what at the time was stated as $2 billion but later revealed that the more accurate figure was $3 billion.
 This purchase occurred after the first development kits ordered through Oculus' 2012 Kickstarter had shipped in 2013 but before the shipping of their second development kits in 2014.
-ZeniMax, Carmack's former employer, sued Oculus and Facebook for taking company secrets to Facebook; the verdict was in favour of ZeniMax, settled out of court later.
+ZeniMax, Carmack's former employer, sued Oculus and Facebook for taking company secrets to Facebook; the verdict was in favor of ZeniMax, settled out of court later.